spear-sim/spear/docs/getting_started.md

 At this point, you should be able to double-click on `code/unreal_projects/PlayEnvironment/PlayEnvironment.uproject`, which will open the project in the Unreal Editor, and you should be able to run it successfully.

-Our other examples require you to download additional content before you can run them.
-See the README file in each example directory for more details.
+Our other projects require you to download additional content before you can run them.
+See the README file in each project directory for more details.

 ## Build your first standalone executable

-This step is not strictly necessary, because you can run our example environments directly from the Unreal Editor.
-That being said, the Unreal Editor is a heavyweight application, so it is often preferable to build a standalone executable.
+Even though it is possible to launch our projects directly from the Unreal Editor, it is often preferable to build a standalone executable.

 ```console
 # build, cook, stage, package, archive